 Though Touch controllers, now bundled in the box with Rift, do improve feeling more immersed in the virtual worlds of Oculus Rift, being able to use your own hands as controllers would be ideal.

 As sci-fi as the idea seems, there is a chance this could become a reality, as Oculus has been steadily buying up companies that specialize in hand-tracking technology since Facebook acquired the company in 2014.

 Below is the Kickstarter video from one of these companies, Nimble…

 The Verge (opens in new tab) reported the purchase of these companies before the launch of the first Oculus Rift, so there is an argument that if the technology was going to exist that it would already exist, but we're still hopeful.

 This one comes via Mark Zuckerberg’s official Facebook account so you know it’s the real deal.
-In a post full of tantalizing half-reveals, the Facebook CEO shows himself sat wearing a pair of white gloves and what looks like a wireless Oculus headset (more on that later) while doing a spiderman web-shooting hand gesture.
+In a 2017 post full of tantalizing half-reveals, the Facebook CEO shows himself wearing a pair of white gloves and what looks like a wireless Oculus headset while doing Spider Man web-shooting hand gesture.